 North-west corner (B1)

-• (B1) Collaborative design and redevelopment of the north-west corner of Worcester Street/Stanmore Road: For the private landowner to submit development plans for this site and implement.
+• (B1) Collaborative design and redevelopment of the north-west corner of Worcester Street/Stanmore Road: For the private landowner to implement.

 Streetscape (S1)

-• (S1b) Upgrade Stanmore Road entrance to the car parking area between Supervalue and Worcester Street block: For the private landowner to upgrade the entrance.
+• (S1b) Upgrade Stanmore Road entrance to the car parking area between Supervalue and Worcester Street block: For the private landowner to implement.

 Off-street parking – NE block (N1)

-• (N1) Finalise design and undertake upgrade works: For the private landowner to undertake the upgrade works.
+• (N1) Finalise design and undertake upgrade works: For the private landowner to implement.

 Discontinued actions